bank-vaults/bank-vaults.dev/docs/mutating-webhook/vault-agent-templating.md

 vault.security.banzaicloud.io/vault-agent-cpu|"100m"|Specify the vault-agent container CPU resource limit|
 vault.security.banzaicloud.io/vault-agent-memory|"128Mi"|Specify the vault-agent container memory resource limit|
 vault.security.banzaicloud.io/vault-configfile-path|"/vault/secrets"|Mount path of Vault Agent rendered files|

-### How to enable vault agent in the webhook?

-For the webhook to detect that it will need to mutate or change a PodSpec, it must have the annotation `vault.security.banzaicloud.io/vault-agent-configmap` otherwise the PodSpec will be ignored for configuration with Vault Agent.